pysat/pysat/README.md

 from loaded data and span day/month/year breaks.
   * Iterate over custom seasons
 * Supports rigorous time-series calculations.
-* Uses pandas for the underlying underlying data structure;
-capable of handling the many forms scientific measurements take in a consistent manner.
-  * pandas has been forked to accomodate the assignment of pandas Series/ Dateframes as single elements of a Series/Dataframe.
-* Includes helper functions to reduce the barrier to adding new science instruments to pysat
+* Includes helper functions to reduce the barrier in adding new science instruments to pysat
+* Instrument independent analysis routines.

 #Installation
 ##Starting from scratch